 The second stage of neural networks is trained to perform the actual direction of arrival estimation.
-The P networks of the DOA estimation stage are assigned to the same spatial sectors as in the detection stage (see Figure 2).
+The P networks of the DOA estimation stage are assigned to the same spatial sectors as in the detection stage (see Figure 1).
 When the output of one or more networks from the first stage is 1, the corresponding second stage network(s) are activated.
 The input information to each second stage network is the correlation matrix R, while the output is the actual DOA of the sources.
 The number of hidden nodes is the same as the number of input nodes given by M(M+1).
 Consider a system with minimum source resolution of 20, a single neural network trained to track sources over the antenna's field of view (e.g.1800 wide) could be trained for angular separations $\Delta\theta$ of 20,40,60, ...up to some $\Delta\theta$.
 This results in such a huge training set that the single neural network approach becomes impractical.
 However, by assigning different networks for different angular spatial sectors, smaller training sets are sufficient since the network is only required to track sources in a limited spatial region.
 For sectors 100-200 wide, it follows that the number of distinct locations of possible sources as well as the size of the training set are significantly reduced.
 Whereas most direction finding algorithms require the knowledge of the number of sources, in our approach we only need to specify the minimum angular resolution that the system is required to achieve.
 Rather than designing the network with number of output nodes equal to K (number of sources), for a sector of width θ_W and minimum angular resolution of $\Delta\theta{min}$, the number of output nodes is given by

-$$\mathbf{J} = \begin{bmatrix} \frac{\Theta_W}{\Delta \Theta{\min}} \end{bmatrix}$$ (11)
+$$\mathbf{J} = \left[\frac{\boldsymbol{\Theta}{W}}{\Delta \boldsymbol{\Theta}{\min}}\right] \tag{11}$$

 DOA estimates are obtained by postprocessing the neural network outputs of the second stage.
 J output nodes represent bins in a discrete angular spatial region centered at $\Delta \theta{min}$ intervals.
 The output nodes are trained to produce values between "0" and "1".
 An output of "1" indicates the presence of a source exactly on the bin and a "0" represents no source.
 Sources located between the bin angles are represented by values between "0" and "1".
-Table 2 shows a flowchart summary of the NMUST algorithm.